COMMET: orders-of-magnitude speed-up in finite element method via batch-vectorized neural constitutive updates: Introduction

 As a companion to this work, we introduce \textbf{COMMET} (\textit{\underline{CO}mputational \underline{M}echanics and \underline{M}achine learning \underline{T}oolbox}) -- an open-source software incorporating the technologies introduced in this work.
-Specifically, COMMET provides dedicated Python-based modules for implementing and training NCMs, as well as a C++-based FE solver with batch-vectorization, CGO, and MPI parallelism for scalable simulations using NCMs.
+Specifically, COMMET provides dedicated Python-based modules for implementing and training NCMs, as well as a C++-based FE solver \RV{which has been developed on top of the Deal.II library \cite{Arndt2023_17bf}} with batch-vectorization, CGO, and MPI parallelism for scalable simulations using NCMs.
 We invite the research community to utilize and contribute to COMMET to enable broader adoption and further exploration of data-driven constitutive modeling in solid mechanics.

+\RV{The remaineder of this contribution is organized as follows.
+Key background on finite elements and neural constitutive models is summarized in \sect~\ref{sec:back-and-prelim}.
+We provide details on the global and batch-vectorized assembly algorithms as well as CGO and MPI parallelization in \sect~\ref{sec:vec-fe}.
+The results of extensive benchmarks of the vectorization algorithms and developed solver are presented and discussed in \sect~\ref{sec:res}.
+In \sect~\ref{sec:demo}, we present demonstration of the developed solver's capabilities by simulating the passive filling of a human heart while using an NCM to model the material behavior.
+Finally, we provide concluding remarks in \sect~\ref{sec:con}. }